-In stage 2, accruals are taxed.
-11.5% of tax was applied on the accrued income paid by the insurer or by the pension fund until 2014.
-From 1 January 2015, the rate had increased to 20%.
-However, tax payable on income derived from public bonds is limited to 12.5%.
+Until 2014, in the second phase a tax rate of 11.5% was applied on the accrued capital gains paid by complementary pension funds.
+From 1 January 2015, this tax rate increased to 20%, except for accrued capital gains generated by investments in Government Bonds which are taxed at a rate of 12.5%.
 The difference in taxation rates of bonds and shares is an incentive to change the asset allocation towards the former, a trend that is likely to lower the returns of pension products in the future.
-That being said, the budget law of 31 December 2016 foresees that assets invested in European shares or European investment funds (up to 5% of the fund's total assets) are exempted from income tax.
+The budget law of 31 December 2016 foresaw that assets invested in European shares or European investment funds (up to 5% of the fund's total assets) were exempted from income tax.

-In order to avoid double taxation, benefits are taxed only corresponding to the shares not taxed during the accumulation phase.
-Hence, contributions that have not been deducted, and thus already taxed, will not be taxed again.
+In order to avoid double taxation, benefits are taxed only on the corresponding shares that were not taxed during the accumulation phase.
+Contributions that were not deducted, and thus already taxed, won't be taxed again.

-In stage 3, the corresponding benefits are taxed.
-Benefits taxation varies from 9 to 15% according to the duration of membership.
-Income received before retirement age in the framework of the RITA scheme (see above) is taxed at 15%, reduced by 0.3% for each year over the fifteenth year of participation in supplementary pension schemes, with a maximum reduction limit of six percentage points.
+In the third phase the corresponding benefits are taxed at a rate varing from 9% to 15% depending on the length of membership in the private pension funds.
+Income received before retirement age in the framework of the RITA scheme is taxed at 15%, reduced by 0.3% for each year over the fifteenth year of participation in supplementary pension schemes, with a maximum reduction limit of six percentage points.
 If years of enrolment in the supplementary pension scheme are prior to 2007, those years can be considered up to a maximum of 15 years.